10Kft/10kft-api/README.md

 GET https://app.10000ft.com/api/v1/users?per_page=100&page=3
 ```

+## Filtering

+Some resources in the 10,000ft API respect certain filtering parameters.
+Those optional parameters are as follows:

+- `filter_field` - The property to filter on.
+- `filter_list` - The value of `filter_field` to match.

 ## Authentication

 The API currently supports service token based authentication.
 This can be sent as a query parameter named `auth`, or as an HTTP header with the same name.